 Water Supply.
 Past, present, and reasonably foreseeable future activities on Mauna Kea have led to the development of a water supply system, which constitutes a substantial impact on water supply.
-The water usage and traffic associated with water delivery are small and not significant in comparison to overall island water usage and Mauna Kea traffic levels.
-The addition of the Outrigger Telescopes to the existing observatories on the mountain would have almost no incremental impact.
+The water usage and traffic associated with water delivery are small and not significant in comparison to overall island water usage and Mauna Kea Access Road traffic levels.
+The addition of the Outrigger Telescopes to the existing observatories on the mountain would have almost no incremental impact on water supply.